alxrojas/dicomhandler/docs/source/tutorial/basic/tutorial.rst

 The ``structure_to_excel`` method extracts the information of the cartesian coordinates (relative positions) for all or some structures.
 The output file provides the coordinates of each structure in its own sheet.

-For example, we want to extract the information for the third structure.
+For example, we want to extract the information for the second and third structure.
 The method return a file in the format .xlsx as follows:

 .. code-block:: python